-Controlling grass-weeds before applying a post-emergence herbicide - such as Atlantis WG in winter wheat - cuts down dramatically the number of weeds that the post-emergence product has to deal with.
+Controlling grass-weeds before applying a post-emergence herbicide - such as Atlantis OD in winter wheat - cuts down dramatically the number of weeds that the post-emergence product has to deal with.
 This reduces the potential to select for resistant individuals.
 Liberator provides unrivalled pre-emergence control of grass-weeds and black-grass.

 Safe with all varieties of winter wheat and winter barley

 Clean, user-friendly, white formulation with low, inoffensive odour

 Reliable residual control even in dry autumn conditions

 Winter oilseed rape, winter wheat, winter barley, winter leaf brassicas and winter field beans may be drilled the following autumn

 Sugar beet, spring wheat, spring barley, potatoes, spring oilseed rape, peas, spring field beans, edible brassicas and onions may be drilled the following spring

 We recommend that you apply Liberator pre-emergence, typically within 10 days of drilling.
 When treating pre-emergence, seed should be covered with a minimum of 32mm of settled soil.
 Good weed control depends on burying any trash or straw before, or during, seedbed preparation.
 Seedbeds must have a firm, fine tilth.